Updated: May 6, 2025

 Moving to Lisbon from the USA

-If you are considering moving to Lisbon from America, you will need a residence visa.
-The two best Portuguese visas for Americans are the Golden Visa and the D7 Visa.
+If you are considering a move to Lisbon from US cities or any other country outside the EU, you will need a residence visa.
 One of the key selling points as to why Portugal is one of the best countries for American expats, and retirees is the range of residency options on the table.
+Chat to the residency experts at Global Citizen Solutions to find out more about which option may be best for you.

 Moving to Lisbon from the UK